Language-Research-Technology/ldaca-documentation/content/getting-started/basic-portal-navigation/index.md

 - ___Collections___: Filters the results section of the main panel so that only collections are shown (excluding objects, files and notebooks).
 - ___Browse___: Resets your results to the default settings.
 (TODO check - this seems to work exactly the same as the LDaCA logo unless I'm missing something, is it redundant?)
 - ___Login___: Takes you to the CILogon page where you can login to apply for access to collections or view your current access.
 See [Login](/accessing-data/login/) for more details.
-- ___Help___: Provides more general information about the infrastructure the Portal was built with, as well as the Oni API functionalities.
+- ___Help___: Provides more general information about the infrastructure the portal was built with, as well as the Oni API functionalities.
 It also links back to this user guide for easy reference.

 <br>